Eco-Libre/life-line/docs/theory/index.rst

 **Milli (150-person)** To handle a community of up to 150-people, the micro system is horizontally scaled.

+.. _theory_components:

 Components
 ----------

 Intake
 ^^^^^^

-The water intake will consist of a weir on a stream with two openings with turbulence bars that channel turbulent water down onto a screen-covered 200-liter barrel angled at at downward slope.
+The water intake will consist of a weir on a stream with two openings with turbulence bars that channel turbulent water down onto a screen-covered 220-liter barrel angled at at downward slope.

 .. figure:: /images/life-line_intake_parts.svg
   :target: ../build/intake/index.html